Lacklustre Italian auction weakens peripheral bonds

 * Bunds rise, peripheral bonds weaken

-LONDON, July 11 (Reuters) - Italian bond yields rose on Thursday after a lacklustre debt auction that suggested choppy trading caused by the Federal Reserve’s mixed messages on ending stimulus is hurting demand for lower-rated euro zone debt.
+LONDON, July 11 (Reuters) - Italian bond yields rose on Thursday after a lacklustre debt auction that suggested volatility caused by the Federal Reserve’s mixed messages on ending stimulus is hurting demand for lower-rated euro zone debt.

 After selling off in the previous session following Standard & Poor’s downgrade of Italy’s credit rating, peripheral bonds started on a strong footing on Thursday, with dovish comments from Fed Chairman Ben Bernanke lifting bonds and shares alike.

-But also on Wednesday, minutes to the Fed’s June policy meeting showed about half of the policymakers felt the central bank’s bond-buying programme should be over by year-end, though many wanted reassurance the U.S. jobs recovery was on solid ground before any policy retreat.

-Sentiment for lower-rated debt shifted after Italy sold its bonds at lower prices than those indicated by the secondary market and failed to raise the maximum amount planned at the auction, as Rome has at nearly all previous sales this year.
+But sentiment shifted again when Italy sold its bonds at lower prices than those indicated by the secondary market and failed to raise the maximum amount planned at the auction, as Rome has at nearly all previous sales this year.

 “We would have expected the positive sentiment for the periphery in today’s opening ... to last a bit longer,” RBC Capital Markets rate strategist Norbert Aul said.